Lou Gehrig: Death

 At 10:10 p.m. on June 2, 1941, 17 days before his 38th birthday, Gehrig died at his home at 5204 Delafield Avenue in the Riverdale neighborhood of the Bronx.
 Upon hearing the news, Babe Ruth and his wife Claire went to the Gehrig residence to console Gehrig's wife Eleanor.
-Mayor Fiorello La Guardia ordered flags in New York to be flown at half-staff, and MLB ballparks around the nation did likewise.
+Mayor Fiorello La Guardia ordered that flags in New York be flown at half-staff.
+MLB ballparks around the nation did likewise.

-Thousands viewed Gehrig's body at the Church of the Divine Paternity.
-Ruth cut in line ahead of everyone and wept in front of the casket.
+Thousands viewed Gehrig's body at the Church of the Divine Paternity; Ruth wept.
 Following the funeral across the street from his house at Christ Episcopal Church of Riverdale, Gehrig's remains were cremated on June 4 at Kensico Cemetery in Valhalla, New York, 21 mi north of Yankee Stadium in suburban Westchester County.
 Gehrig's ashes were locked into a crypt in the stone monument marking his grave.
 Gehrig and Ed Barrow are interred in the same section of the cemetery, which is next door to Gate of Heaven, where the graves of Ruth and Billy Martin lie in Section 25.

 Eleanor never remarried and was quoted as saying, "I had the best of it.
 I would not have traded two minutes of my life with that man for forty years with another."
 She dedicated the remainder of her life to supporting ALS research.
 She died on her 80th birthday, March 6, 1984, and was interred with him in Kensico Cemetery.